ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_4.rst

 This is meant to be a living document, and is **DRAFT** until stated otherwise in the document.

+- **Python 2.4 and 2.5 support discontinuation**
+  - Ansible will not support Python 2.4 nor 2.5 on the target hosts anymore.
+Going forward, Python 2.6+ will be required on targets, as already is the case on the controller.

 - **Ansible-Config**
   - New yaml format for config
   - Extend the ability of the current config system by adding creating an ansible-config command and add the following: